opencadc/science-platform/deployment/helm/README.md

     #     defaultMode: 420
     #     secretName: posix-manager-cacert-secret

+# Declare the storage for the skaha service to use.
+storage:
+  service:
+    spec:
+      persistentVolumeClaim:
+        claimName: skaha-pvc # Match this label up with whatever was installed in the base install, or the desired PVC, or create dynamically provisioned storage.

 secrets:
   # Uncomment to enable local or self-signed CA certificates for your domain to be trusted.
 #   posix-manager-cacert-secret: